 Submitted By: Gary R. Sauda, P.E.
-Director, Division of Environmental Health Summary Statement: The monitoring conducted to date has shown all organic and metal levels to be below those associated with health risks.
-No relationship has been established between the operation of the incinerator and any significant increased levels of constituents in the environment.
+Director, Division of Environmental Health Summary Statement: In the monitoring conducted to date, no relationship has been established between the operation of the incinerator and any significant increased levels of constituents in the environment.